xdxuyang/xd1xuyang.github.io/_pages/about.md

 News
 ======
+* Sep.
+17, 2020, one paper was accepted to IEEE Trans.
+Pattern Analysis and Machine Intelligence.
 * Apr.
 20, 2020, one paper was accepted to IJCAI2020 (~12.6% acceptance rate)
 * Feb.
 24, 2020, one paper was accepted to CVPR2020 (~22% acceptance rate)
 * Jul.
 28, 2019, one paper was accepted to IEEE Trans.
 Multimedia.